encukou/talk-video-maker/README.rst

 Installation
 ------------

-You'll want Python 3, and a version of librosa with this fix: https://github.com/bmcfee/librosa/pull/127
+You'll want Python 3, ffmpeg, and a version of librosa with this fix: https://github.com/bmcfee/librosa/pull/127

 Make sure you have requirements for various scientific-y libraries – some of